On the excluded minor structure theorem for graphs of large treewidth: Streamlining Path Systems

-We claim that no path $P\in\P$ can intersect with $\Gamma_0$.
-Otherwise $P$ would intersect $3(2k-1)^2$ disjoint cycles in $\Gamma$ but did not have its terminal vertex on one of these cycles.
-This means that more than $3(2k-1)^2$ edges would be occupied by paths in $\P$, a contradiction.
+We claim that no path $P\in\P$ meets $H_0$.
+Otherwise $P$ would meet each of our $8k^2$ concentric cycles $C\subseteq H$ without ending on $C$.
+By the choice of $\P$, this means that $P$ contains no branch vertex of $H$, but meets $C$ only inside one subdivided edge of $C$ before leaving it again.
+By our first condition for the choice of $\P$, the branch vertices of $H$ that are the ends of this subdivided edge must each lie on another path from $\P$, which must end there.
+So we have at least $16k^2$ paths from $\P$ other than $P$ ending at such branch vertices, which contradicts our assumption that $|\P|=16k^2$.

-Now, either at least $2k-1$ rows or at least $2k-1$ columns contain terminal vertices of paths in $\P$.
-We may assume the latter, without loss of generality, and pick from each such column one path $P\in\P$ having its terminal vertex on this column.
-It is easy to see that this set of vertices can be linked by disjoint paths to branch verties of $\Gamma_0$ which lie on the boundary cycle of $\Gamma_0$.
-Lemma~\ref{lem:concatpaths} finishes this proof. \end{proof}
+As $|\P|=16k^2$, either at least $4k$ rows or at least $4k$ columns contain terminal vertices of paths in $\P$.
+In either case it is easy to see that at least half of these branch vertices (i.e. $\geq 2k$) can be linked disjointly to branch vertices on the boundary cycle of $H_0$.
+Lemma~\ref{lem:concatpaths} completes the proof. \end{proof}

 Let $G$ be a graph and $X,Y\subseteq V(G)$ with $|X|=|Y|=:k$.
 An $X$--$Y$~\emph{linkage} in~$G$ is a set of $k$ disjoint paths in $G$ such that each of these paths has one end in $X$ and the other end in $Y$.